-The proposed $4.8 billion project would rebuild the entire 28-mile corridor in phases and provide managed lanes with dynamic pricing to keep traffic moving at 50 mph.
+The proposed $4.8 billion project would rebuild the entire 28-mile corridor and provide managed lanes with dynamic pricing to keep traffic moving at 50 mph.
 Approximately $1.1 billion in funding has been identified for the project with most coming from SH 121 regional toll revenue funds dedicated to Denton County.

 The project consists of three segments: